banananabusiness/project/snake/readme.md

 ## Snake
-we are gonna try to make snake with special features something like a time limit and maybe levels but not sure\n i think it might be possible to have multiple snakes\n
+we are gonna try to make snake with special features something like a time limit and maybe levels but not sure

+i think it might be possible to have multiple snakes

 ![diagram](snakeclassdiagram.drawio.svg)

 ![snake](https://github.com/banananabusiness/project/blob/main/Images/Snake.png)